Chapter 1. Introduction

 #![allow(unused)] fn main() { pub fn is_connected(&self, idx_1: Local, idx_2: Local) -> bool }

 Chapter 5.5.
-Heap-ownership Analysis
+Owned Heap Analysis

-The purpose of heap analysis is to determine whether a type holds a piece of memory on the heap.
 There are two general methods: either by examining the implementation of the Drop trait for the type, for the type or by checking the presence of a PhantomData marker.
 The analysis approach implemented in RAPx is based on [PhantomData].

 We define a data structure as a heap unit